lyra/vue-embedded-form/examples/CONTRIBUTE.md

 Write the following examples:

 - minimal: a basic example using cli basic default boilerplate
-- pre-loaded: a button that display the form as quick a possible
+- pre_loaded: a button that display the form as quick a possible

 Each example should be documented and tested.